Moataz-AbdElKhalek/DER_ML_ADS/dataset/DNP3/README.md

 Any use of the dataset must include a citation to the dataset and the paper.

-## Iowa State DER-DNP3 2022 dataset
+## Iowa State University DER-DNP3 2022 Dataset

 This dataset contains 79 features listed as follows: